 A public law entity

 SEPI is a public law entity.
 It operates in accordance with private law, although some public law norms apply to it, such as the one, among others, which results from the Budgetary General Law, the Law on Public Sector Procurements, or the Budgetary Laws.
-SEPI is attached to the Ministry of Finance and Civil Service.
+SEPI is attached to the Ministry of Finance.

 This Company was born in 1995, through Royal Law Decree 5/1995, of June 16th, later passed as Law 5/1996, of January 10th, 1996 about the Setup of certain Public Law Entities.

-The scope of the activity spans 15 companies in which there is a direct and majority participation, and which make up Grupo SEPI, with a final workforce of around 73,000 employees; it is also a shareholder in Corporación RTVE, has got a public foundation, and direct and minority participations in a further 9 companies, and indirect ones in more than one hundred.
+The scope of the activity spans 15 companies in which there is a direct and majority participation, and which make up Grupo SEPI, with a final workforce of more than 74,000 employees; it is also a shareholder in Corporación RTVE, has got a public foundation, and direct and minority participations in a further 9 companies, and indirect ones in more than one hundred.

 General State Budgets